paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-03-13-logical_flexbox.markdown

 {% picture showcase /2016/03/header-rtl.svg alt="" class="u-framed" %}
 {% endfigure %}

-Including a `[dir]` selector in every rule featuring physical values can soon make our CSS increasingly verbose.
+Including a `[dir]` selector in every rule featuring physical values soon makes our CSS overly verbose.
 Enter the [CSS Logical Properties][14] module.
 Rather than use physical `left` or `right` values, this module allows us to use values similar to those we've been using in Flexbox.
 Going back to my earlier example, instead of writing `text-align: left` we can write `text-align: start` -- a value that already [has good support across most browsers][15].

-Such logical properties mean we can soon write the following rules to achieve the same result:
+Using logical properties means we could write the following rules to achieve the same result:

 ```css
 nav {